OrsolaMBorrini/PersonalPortfolio/README.md

-# PersonalPortfolio
+# Personal Portfolio
-This repository contains a portfolio of all the projects I have worked on, both personal and within the "Digital Humanities and Digital Knowledge" Master degree at Alma Mater Studiorum - Università di Bologna.
+This repository contains a portfolio of all the projects I have worked on, both personal and within the [**"Digital Humanities and Digital Knowledge" Master degree**](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) at Alma Mater Studiorum - Università di Bologna.

-For what concerns the latter, a fully detailed "study plan" is also made available, comprising all the courses attended during the 2-years master degree (when the course did not require the production of any project, the corresponding cell in the table will contain /).
+A fully detailed "study plan" is also made available, comprising all the courses attended during the 2-years Master degree (when the course did not require the production of any project, the corresponding cell in the table will contain `/`).

 ## Digital Humanities and Digital Knowledge (University of Bologna)
 ### A.a.
 2021-2022